 For Black Panther's most climactic moments, ScanlineVFX turned to Flowline and V-Ray to simulate and render the perilous backdrop of Wakanda's Warrior Falls

-Two key scenes in Marvel’s Black Panther involve hero T’Challa claiming his right to the country’s throne in hand-to-hand combat in pools above vertiginous waterfalls.
+Two key scenes in Marvel’s film Black Panther involve hero T’Challa claiming his right to the country’s throne in hand-to-hand combat in pools above vertiginous waterfalls.
 The shots were filmed in shallow pools on the set in Atlanta, then turned over to ScanlineVFX, known for its incredible fluid simulations and effects.

 “We’re proud of how we were a big part of the creation of Wakanda,” explains Scanline Visual Effects Supervisor Bryan Grill.
 “Even though it’s a fictitious country, I think audiences worldwide enjoyed it so much that they almost thought, 'Well, if there is a real place like Wakanda, I would like to live there!'”